lueckenlab/org-website/index.md

 {% capture text %}

 Our team welcomes highly motivated people from any background and any part of the world.
 We are a very colaborative and interactive group.
-We love to get together for coding sessions or just to grab a drink during our breaks.
+We love to get together to talk about science, for coding sessions, or just to grab a drink during our breaks.

 {%
   include button.html